List of Grand Prix motorcycle races

-As of the 2025 Valencian Grand Prix, 1,056 World Championship Grands Prix have been held over 77 seasons in 30 countries and under 55 race titles at 76 racing circuits.
+As of the 2026 Austrian Grand Prix, 1,072 World Championship Grands Prix have been held over 78 seasons in 30 countries and under 55 race titles at 76 racing circuits.

-Both the Dutch TT and the Italian Grand Prix have run every year since 1949 with the exception of 2020, sharing the record total of 76 events held.
-Spain has hosted a record 12 different Grands Prix for the record total of 154 events held.
+Both the Dutch TT and the Italian Grand Prix have run every year since 1949 with the exception of 2020, sharing the record total of 77 events held.
+Spain has hosted a record 12 different Grands Prix for the record total of 157 events held.

 Active and past races

 By race title

-Races have been held under 55 race titles as of the 2025 Valencian Grand Prix.

-Bold denotes the 22 Grands Prix scheduled to be held in the 2025 season.
+Races have been held under 55 race titles as of the 2026 Austrian Grand Prix.
+Bold denotes the 22 Grands Prix scheduled to be held in the 2026 season.